-Utilizing the bookkeeping software on the market today allows your business to better streamline your finances.
-And if you don’t come from a number crunching background, don’t worry — thus software tends to be designed to help those new to restaurant bookkeeping learn the ropes in a straightforward way.
+Utilizing one of the many restaurant accounting software options available will allow your business to better streamline its finances.
+And if you don’t come from a number crunching background, don’t worry — this type of software tends to be very intuitively designed so even someone new to the world of accounting can grasp the basics quickly.

-Some software brands are specifically catered to restaurants and their programs can connect directly to your POS system.
-In fact, this might be the right time to upgrade your POS system to modern technology, too.
+Some bookkeeping software brands that specifically cater to restaurants can connect directly to your POS system.
+In fact, depending on how old your current system is, this might be a good time to upgrade your POS system too.

 Updating and reconciling your financial records is a huge part of the restaurant bookkeeping process.
-Not only will it give you a clearer picture of where your business is heading, but any big discrepancies could be a sign of employee theft or major food waste.
-You want to make sure you stay on the ball with your recording so any problem gets found early.
+Not only will it give you a clearer picture of where your business is heading, but it may be able to help you identify some potential red flags, such as employee theft or major food waste.

 A few metrics to keep in mind: